jlesquembre/cmakepy/README.md

 cmake.py
 --------

-cmake.py is a  utility in Python to create a basic cmake project.
+cmake.py is a  utility in Python to create a new cmake project.
 Tested with 2.7 and 3.2

 ### Installation